Anatoli-Grishenko/LAARVA-Ecosystem/Ole.md

 - DESCRIPTION: a short explanation of the object
 - FIELDS: List of net objects, wich could be a String, an Integer, a Double, a Boolean a nested Ole, or an array of all the previous types

 ## OleFile
-It provides the framework for translating any file, either binary or ascii, into a serializable, and therefore, easy to transmit, Ole Object
+It provides the framework for translating any file, either binary or ascii, into a serializable, and therefore, easy to transmit, Ole Object.
+It can be combined with encription capabilities to safely transmit/store encrypted files

 ````
  	OleFile ()